kalhauge/jpamb/README.md

 Essentially, this computes a relative time (in relation to calucalting the 100,000 primes), as well as a absolute time.
 Make sure the environment variable `CC` is set to the name of your compiler, or that `gcc` is on your `PATH`.

+# For windows one option is to use MinGW (https://sourceforge.net/projects/mingw/) as Windows does not have a C/++ compiler.
+Remember to add the PATH variables.

 First create a YAML file describing your experiment, see the `sample.yaml` file for an example.
 And then to evaluate your analysis you should be able to run: